On the Tate conjecture for divisors on varieties with $h^{2,0} = 1$ in positive characteristics

 \section{Abstract}

-We prove that the Tate conjecture in codimension $1$ is ``generically true'' for mod $p$ reductions of complex projective varieties with $h^{2, 0} = 1$, under a mild assumption on moduli.
-By refining this general result, we prove in characteristic $p \ge 5$ the BSD conjecture for a height $1$ elliptic curve $\sE$ over a function field of genus $1$, assuming that the singular fibers in its minimal compactification are all irreducible.
-We also prove the Tate conjecture for algebraic surfaces with $p_g = K^2 = 1$, $q = 0$ and an ample canonical bundle in characteristic $p \ge 5$.
+We prove that the Tate conjecture for divisors is ``generically true'' for mod $p$ reductions of complex projective varieties with $h^{2, 0} = 1$, under a mild assumption on moduli.
+By refining this general result, we establish a new case of the BSD conjecture over global function fields, and the Tate conjecture for a class of general type surfaces of geometric genus $1$.